danielmapar/AIProgramming/README.md

     * **For tuple, it could be done exactly same to list, and for dict, just use ** instead of *.**

+## Numpy, Pandas, Matplotlib

+### Anaconda

+* Anaconda is an open source distribution for Python designed for large-scale data.
+With Anaconda you will be able to simplify package management.

+* Welcome to this lesson on using Anaconda to manage packages and environments for use with Python.
+With Anaconda, it's simple to install the packages you'll often use in data science work.
+You'll also use it to create virtual environments that make working on multiple projects much less mind-twisting.
+Anaconda has simplified my workflow and solved a lot of issues I had dealing with packages and multiple Python versions.

+* Anaconda is actually a distribution of software that comes with conda, Python, and over 150 scientific packages and their dependencies.
+The application conda is a package and environment manager.
+Anaconda is a fairly large download (~500 MB) because it comes with the most common data science packages in Python.
+If you don't need all the packages or need to conserve bandwidth or storage space, there is also Miniconda, a smaller distribution that includes only conda and Python.
+Miniconda can do everything Anaconda does, but doesn't have the preinstalled packages.
+You can still install any of the available packages with conda, it just doesn't come with them, so either Anaconda or Miniconda are fine for this course.

+* Package managers are used to install libraries and other software on your computer.
+You’re probably already familiar with pip, it’s the default package manager for Python libraries.
+Conda is similar to pip except that the available packages are focused around data science while pip is for general use.
+However, conda is not Python specific like pip is, it can also install non-Python packages.
+It is a package manager for any software stack.
+That being said, not all Python libraries are available from the Anaconda distribution and conda.
+You can (and will) still use pip alongside conda to install packages.

+* You can install multiple packages at the same time.
+Something like `conda install numpy scipy pandas` will install all those packages simultaneously.
+It's also possible to specify which version of a package you want by adding the version number such as `conda install numpy=1.10`.

+* Most of the commands are pretty intuitive.
+To uninstall, use `conda remove package_name`.
+To update a package `conda update package_name`.
+If you want to update all packages in an environment, which is often useful, use `conda update --all`.
+And finally, to list installed packages, it's conda list which you've seen before.

+### Managing Anaconda Environments

+* As I mentioned before, conda can be used to create environments to isolate your projects.
+To create an environment, use `conda create -n env_name list of packages` in your terminal.
+Here -n env_name sets the name of your environment (-n for name) and list of packages is the list of packages you want installed in the environment.
+For example, to create an environment named my_env and install numpy in it, type `conda create -n my_env numpy`.

+* When creating an environment, you can specify which version of Python to install in the environment.
+This is useful when you're working with code in both Python 2.x and Python 3.x.
+To create an environment with a specific Python version, do something like `conda create -n py3 python=3` or `conda create -n py2 python=2`.
+I actually have both of these environments on my personal computer.
+I use them as general environments not tied to any specific project, but rather for general work with each Python version easily accessible.
+These commands will install the most recent version of Python 3 and 2, respectively.
+To install a specific version, use `conda create -n py python=3.3` for Python 3.3.

+* `conda activate my_env` to enter it.

+    * When you're in the environment, you'll see the environment name in the terminal prompt.
+Something like `(my_env) ~ $`.
+The environment has only a few packages installed by default, plus the ones you installed when creating it.
+You can check this out with `conda list`.
+Installing packages in the environment is the same as before: `conda install package_name`.
+Only this time, the specific packages you install will only be available when you're in the environment.
+To leave the environment, type `source deactivate` (on OSX/Linux).
+On Windows, use `deactivate`.

+### Saving Environments

+* A really useful feature is sharing environments so others can install all the packages used in your code, with the correct versions.
+You can save the packages to a YAML file with `conda env export > environment.yaml`.
+The first part `conda env` export writes out all the packages in the environment, including the Python version.

+* To create an environment from an environment file use `conda env create -f environment.yaml`.
+This will create a new environment with the same name listed in environment.yaml.

+* **Listing environments**

+    * If you forget what your environments are named (happens to me sometimes), use `conda env list` to list out all the environments you've created.
+You should see a list of environments, there will be an asterisk next to the environment you're currently in.
+The default environment, the environment used when you aren't in one, is called root.

+* **Removing environments**

+    * If there are environments you don't use anymore, `conda env remove -n env_name` will remove the specified environment (here, named env_name).

+## Best practices - Environments

+* One thing that’s helped me tremendously is having separate environments for Python 2 and Python 3.
+I used `conda create -n py2 python=2` and `conda create -n py3 python=3` to create two separate environments, py2 and py3.
+Now I have a general use environment for each Python version.
+In each of those environments, I've installed most of the standard data science packages (numpy, scipy, pandas, etc.).
+Remember that when you set up an environment initially, you'll only start with the standard packages and whatever packages you specify in your conda create statement.

+* I’ve also found it useful to create environments for each project I’m working on.
+It works great for non-data related projects too like web apps with Flask.
+For example, I have an environment for my personal blog using Pelican.

+* **Sharing Environments**

+    * When sharing your code on GitHub, it's good practice to make an environment file and include it in the repository.
+This will make it easier for people to install all the dependencies for your code.
+I also usually include a pip `requirements.txt` file using `pip freeze (learn more here) for people not using conda.

+### Jupyter notebooks

+* Welcome to this lesson on using Jupyter notebooks.
+The notebook is a web application that allows you to combine explanatory text, math equations, code, and visualizations all in one easily sharable document.

+* Notebooks have quickly become an essential tool when working with data.
+You'll find them being used for data cleaning and exploration, visualization, machine learning, and big data analysis.